Frequently asked questions

 Ask if your health plan covers mental health or behavior health.
 Be sure to ask your insurance provider if your deductible has been met.
 If so, ask what’s your co-pay/co-insurance.
 Be sure to also ask your employer about therapy service because some employers offer points or reimbursements.
 Ask if there are any restrictions.

-An LPC Intern has completed a Master’s Degree in Counseling or a related field.
+An LPC Associate has completed a Master’s Degree in Counseling or a related field.
 An LPC Intern is required to gain 3,000 supervised hours in order to become fully licensed.
-An intern is knowledgeable and competent in providing mental health services.
+An associate is knowledgeable and competent in providing mental health services.

 How confidential are sessions?